Tencent left out as China approves the release of 80 new video games

 China regulators approved Saturday the released of 80 online video games after a months-long freeze, Reuters first reported.
 None of the approved titles listed on the approval list were from Tencent Holdings, the world’s largest gaming company.

+Licenses are usually granted on a first come, first serve basis in order of when studios file their applications, several game developers told TechCrunch.
+There are at least 7,000 titles in the waiting list, among which only 3,000 may receive the official licenses in 2019, China’s 21st Century Business Herald reported citing experts.
+Given the small chance of making it to the first batch, it’s unsurprising the country’s two largest game publishers Tencent and NetEase were absent.

+The controlled and gradual unfreezing process is in line with a senior official’s announcement on December 21.
+While the Chinese gaming regulator is trying its best to greenlight titles as soon as possible, there is a huge number of applications in the pipeline, the official said.
+Without licenses, studios cannot legally monetize their titles in China.
+The hiatus in approval has slashed earnings in the world’s largest gaming market, which posted a 5.4 percent year-over-year growth in the first half of 2018, the slowest rate in the last ten years according to a report by Beijing-based research firm GPC and China’s official gaming association CNG.

-Tencent is best known as a the company behind WeChat, a popular messaging platform in China.
+Tencent is best known as the company behind WeChat, a popular messaging platform in China.
 But much of its revenue comes from gaming.
 Even with a recent decline in gaming revenue, the company has a thriving business that is majority owner of several companies including Activision, Grinding Gears Games, Riot and Supercell.
 In 2012, the company took a 40 percent stake in Epic Games, maker of Fortnite.
 Tencent also has alliances or publishing deals with other video gaming companies such as Square Enix, makers of Tomb Raider.

 The ban on new video game titles in China has affected Tencent’s bottom line.
 The company reported revenue from gaming fell 4 percent in the third quarter due to the prolonged freeze on licenses.
 At the time, Tencent claimed it had 15 games with monetization approval in its pipeline.

-China, the world’s largest gaming market, tightened restrictions in 2018 to combat myopia and addiction.
+To combat pressure in its consumer-facing gaming business, the Chinese giant launched a major reorganization in October to focus more on enterprise-related initiatives such as cloud services and maps.
+Founder and CEO Pony Ma said at the time the strategic repositioning would prepare Tencent for the next 20 years of operation.

+“In the second stage, we aspire to enable our partners in different industries to better connect with consumers via an expanding, open and connected ecosystem,” stated Ma.

+China tightened restrictions in 2018 to combat games that are deemed illegal, immoral, low-quality or have a negative social impact such as those that make children addicted or near-sighted.
+This means studios, regardless of size, need to weigh new guidelines in their production and user interaction.
 Tencent placed its own restrictions on gaming in what appeared to be an attempt to assuage regulators.
 The company has expanded its age verification system, an effort aimed at curbing use of young players, and placed limits on daily play.

-Note: Update (December 30, 10:00 am, GMT+8): Adds context on China’s gaming industry and Tencent.